Sabadios/Cherry/README.md

-Welcome to Cherry Framework - the name for genuine simplicity in Java Web development!
+Welcome to Cherry NoSQL/NoXML Framework - the name for genuine simplicity in Java Web development!

- Cherry is a tiny active kernel who's primary role is to glue together the best-of-breed open-source Java libraries for delivering Java Web applications equivalent results-wise to their JEE counterparts but without the JEE bloath.
+ Cherry noSX is a tiny active kernel who's primary role is to glue together the best-of-breed open-source Java libraries for delivering Java Web applications equivalent results-wise to their JEE counterparts but without the JEE bloath.

    For developing Cherry powered Java Web applications a developer needs hands-on experience with following technologies:
  * Core
    * Java 7+
    * Dependencies injection Spring or EJB3/CDI style (JBoss Weld)